Marley & Me (film)

 Marley & Me is a 2008 American comedy-drama film directed by David Frankel from a screenplay by Scott Frank and Don Roos, based on the 2005 memoir of the same name by John Grogan.
-The film stars Owen Wilson and Jennifer Aniston as the owners of Marley, a Labrador retriever.
+It stars Owen Wilson and Jennifer Aniston as the owners of Marley, a Labrador retriever.

-Marley & Me was released in the United States and Canada on December 25, 2008, and set a record for the largest Christmas Day box office ever with $14.75 million in ticket sales.
-The film was successful and went on to gross $247.8 million, but received mixed reviews from critics.

-The film was followed by a 2011 direct-to-video prequel, Marley & Me: The Puppy Years.
+Marley & Me was released by 20th Century Fox in the United States and Canada on December 25, 2008, and set a record for the largest Christmas Day box office ever with $14.75 million in ticket sales.
+The film received mixed reviews from critics and went on to gross $247.8 million against a $60 million budget.
+A direct-to-video prequel, Marley & Me: The Puppy Years, followed in 2011.

 Plot

-Newlyweds John and Jenny Grogan escape the brutal Michigan winters and relocate to South Florida, each landing reporter jobs at competing newspapers.
+After newlyweds John and Jenny Grogan relocate from Michigan to South Florida, they obtain reporter jobs at competing newspapers.
 At The Palm Beach Post, Jenny immediately receives prominent front-page assignments, while at the South Florida Sun-Sentinel, John finds himself writing obituaries and mundane two-paragraph news articles.

 When John senses Jenny is contemplating motherhood, his friend and co-worker, Sebastian Tunney, suggests adopting a dog to test their readiness to raise a family.
-They choose a yellow Labrador retriever puppy that John names Marley (after Bob Marley).
+They choose a yellow Labrador Retriever puppy that John names Marley (after Bob Marley).

-After a year, he grows into a big dog and soon proves to be incorrigible, forcing John and Jenny to enroll him in a dog obedience program run by a woman named Ms. Kornblut.
-Unfortunately, Marley refuses to obey commands and when she blows her whistle, he tackles her and humps her leg, prompting her to kick him out of her class.
-When they try to take Marley to get neutered, he escapes and runs onto a busy road, almost getting hit by a car.
+A year later, Marley, now weighing about 100 pounds, proves to be incorrigible, forcing John and Jenny to enroll him in a dog obedience program.
+The unruly dog is forced to leave.
+John and Jenny then have Marley neutered.

-Editor Arnie Klein offers John a twice-weekly column writing anything he likes.
+Editor Arnie Klein offers John a twice-weekly column writing about anything he likes.
 Initially stumped for ideas, John realizes that Marley's misadventures might be the perfect topic for his first column.
-Arnie loves it, and Marley's continual wreaking havoc on the household provides John with a wealth of material.
-The column proves popular with readers and eventually helps double the paper's circulation.
-Meanwhile, Jenny miscarries early in her first trimester, leaving them devastated.
+Arnie loves it, and Marley's continual wreaking havoc on the household provides John with endless material.
+The column's popularity eventually helps double the paper's circulation.

-Jenny and John have a belated honeymoon in Ireland, leaving Marley at home under a young woman's care.
-She cannot control him well, and John and Jenny return to a damaged house.
+Jenny become pregnant but miscarries early in her first trimester, devastating the couple.
+They have a belated honeymoon in Ireland, leaving Marley with a young woman house sitter who is unable to control Marley.
+John and Jenny return to a damaged house.